Wing Chun is a martial arts system rather than a style.

 Through an understanding and application of balance and alignment, we can learn to correct our postural imbalances and misalignments.

 This is an extraordinary principle of our system!
-It’s the unbelievable trait of Master Chu Shong Tin’s Wing Chun and is the reason that even at the age of 80 he was able to produce immense power with such ease.
+It’s the incredible trait of Grandmaster Chu Shong Tin’s Wing Chun and is the reason that even at the age of 80 he was able to produce immense power with such ease.

 Through deep and “active” relaxation we are able to tap into the mass of our body and can use it in a united way.
 FORCE = MASS x ACCELERATION.
 So for example if a woman weighs only 50kgs but can actually co-ordinate 25kgs behind her movement and add speed, she can produce a lot of power, whereas if a man weighs 80kgs but his body is blocked up with tension, he can only use the weight of his arm behind his movement, and he won’t be able to develop the same amount of force.